Row2Recovery "Team Trident" get ready to launch

 At the fundraising event Jon, 30, said: “The charities that are supporting us share the same values – mostly that through friendship we can overcome the challenges life puts in our way.
 We’d like to thank Blesma, who have been so supportive over the last 18 months, and it is due to them that we are in the position to launch this endeavour.”

-Row2Recovery are hoping to raise 100k and are only at 2% of their target.
+Row2Recovery are hoping to raise 100k.

 Share this article